BatchLion/AgentMessage/database_visualization/README.md

 - **Live Updates**: WebSocket notifications for new messages
 - **Professional UI**: Clean, modern interface with responsive design

-### Chat Interface
+### Message Interface
 - **Three-Panel Layout**: Conversations | Messages | Agents
-- **Real-time Chat**: Live message display with sender avatars
+- **Real-time Message**: Live message display with sender avatars
-- **Smart Conversation Creation**: Start Chatting opens an existing HOST+agents conversation if it exists, otherwise creates a new one (newly created conversations are kept in-memory until first message is stored)
+- **Smart Conversation Creation**: Start Messageting opens an existing HOST+agents conversation if it exists, otherwise creates a new one (newly created conversations are kept in-memory until first message is stored)
 - **HOST Always Selected**: HOST is pinned and cannot be deselected in the agents list
 - **Scrollable Conversations**: Left conversations sidebar supports vertical scrolling for long lists
 - **Agent Monitoring**: Online/offline status indicators
-- **Modern Design**: Matches contemporary chat applications
+- **Modern Design**: Matches contemporary message applications
 - **Responsive**: Works on desktop, tablet, and mobile

 ## 🔧 Configuration

 ### Database Path
-All tools automatically read the database from "$AGENTMESSAGE_PUBLIC_DATABLOCKS/chat_history.db" (falling back to the repo’s ./data/ if the env var is not set).
+All tools automatically read the database from "$AGENTMESSAGE_PUBLIC_DATABLOCKS/message_history.db" (falling back to the repo’s ./data/ if the env var is not set).
 If the file doesn’t exist, the servers still start and will display data as soon as messages are written.

 ### Ports
 - Analytics Dashboard: `5001`
-- Chat Interface: `5002`
+- Message Interface: `5002`

 ### Dependencies
 - Auto-install: Both start scripts will ensure pip is available and then install from the local requirements file at database_visualization/requirements.txt.
 Installs are serialized with a cross-process file lock to avoid race conditions during environment bootstrap.